Noelia (Isel Rodriguez) and friends navigate matters of life and death in The Fishbowl / Photo courtesy of Sundance Institute

-It is hard to assess the overall quality of any Festival unless you see all the movies, but Sundance 2023 has proven to be a good source of substantial roles for actors.
-Well, at least if we go by what I have managed to see.
-Even when the movies fall short of expectations and can't deliver on their promises, performers of every level offer work worthy of your time.
+It is hard to assess the overall quality of Film Festivals unless you see all the movies, but Sundance 2023 has proven to be a good source of substantial roles for actors.
+Well, at least if we go by what I have seen.
+Even when indie movies fall short of expectations and can't deliver on their potential, performers of every level offer work worthy of your time.
 Check these out.

-Jonathan Majors (Devotion) gets the kind of role that turbocharges a career playing Killian.
-He is an amateur constructing his life around becoming a bodybuilding star.
-The magazine dreams of the title refer to getting showcased on the cover of health magazines, just like his idol, Brad Vandenhorn (Michael O’Hearn), to whom he writes unresponded fan letters.
+Jonathan Majors (Devotion) gets the role that will turbocharge his career.
+Killian is an amateur bodybuilder constructing his life around becoming a star.
+The "magazine dreams" of the title refer to making the cover of health magazines, just like his idol, Brad Vandenhorn (Michael O'Hearn), to whom he writes unresponded fan letters.
 Killian faces some mental health or developmental challenges, as we can deduce by eavesdropping on his sessions with a compassionate therapist (Harriet Sansom Harris).
 After much effort, he musters the courage to ask the girl he fancies at work (Haley Bennett) for a date.
 But every little interaction that goes sour might push him over the edge.

 Muscle memory: Killian (an amazing Jonathan Majors) falls short of his Magazine Dreams / Photo by Glen Wilson, courtesy of Sundance Institute

-Writer-director Elijah Byrnum wisely decides not to diagnose his character and observe how pressure keeps building up on him.
+Writer-director Elijah Byrnum wisely decides not to diagnose his character and observes how pressure keeps building up on him.
 Majors is excellent at embodying a walking paradox, a physically strong man so fragile he can come undone at any moment.
 He is a survivor of domestic violence and the sole caretaker of his grandfather (Harrison Page), an elderly Vietnam veteran.
 The specter of violence surrounds him and might as well possess him.
-The movie inches towards a development that echoes too uncomfortably with the evening news, but this is not a case of filmmakers shamelessly plundering the headlines for significance.
-The issue of gun violence is so common that it is impossible to really take distance from it.
-Whenever a movie premieres, there is a shootout on the news every day.
+The movie inches towards a development that echoes too uncomfortably the evening news, but this is not a case of filmmakers shamelessly plundering the headlines for significance.

 Magazine Dreams skillfully recreates how the cults of celebrity and success build a mirage that entraps the castaways of the American Dream.
-In one of the most lacerating scenes of online cruelty since Eight Grade (Bo Burnham, 2018), Killian scans comments on his YouTube channel only to find pleas for his suicide.
-It can be hard to watch, but you can't take your eyes off Majors.
-The movie falters in the last third, overstaying its welcome with a series of false endings.
-Once you think it made its point, it goes on and on.
+In one of the most lacerating scenes of online cruelty since Eighth Grade (Bo Burnham, 2018), Killian scans comments on his YouTube channel only to find pleas for suicide.
+It can be hard to watch.
+The movie falters in the last third, overstaying its welcome with false endings.
+Once you think it has made its point, it goes on and on.
 Again, such a thing did not prevent CODA (Sian Heder, 2021) from conquering Sundance and the Oscars.
+Go figure.

 Take to the Powwow: Deroy-Olson and Gladstone are a great team in Fancy Dance / Photo courtesy of Sundance Institute

-Echoes of Winter’s Bone (Debra Granik, 2010) are discernible, but Fancy Dance is not as tight as that memorable Appalachian noir.
+Echoes of Winter's Bone (Debra Granik, 2010) are apparent, but Fancy Dance is not as tight and ruthless as that memorable Appalachian noir.
 The resolution to the mystery is somewhat anticlimactic.
 Circumstances plant the seed for a tragic ending, but the movie blinks at following dramatic logic and closes in an awkwardly staged resolution.
 Alas, there is real power in the performances.
 Gladstone is an ace, and her chemistry with Deroy-Olson pushes you over the rough patches.
-Shea Whigham is excellent as Jax and Tawi's father, a white man haplessly trying to do right by his bi-racial progeny.
+Shea Whigham is excellent as Jax and Tawi's father, a white man haplessly trying to do right by his bi-cultural progeny.
+The low budget film credentials are strong with this one.

 We interviewed director Glorimar Marrero Sanchez about her debut feature film, but nothing can prepare you for the emotional and aesthetic experience of The Fishbowl.
 To compare colonialism to cancer might sound like a heavy-handed metaphor, but the clarity of her vision gives vital breath t the idea.
 Isel Rodríguez plays Noelia, a cancer-stricken filmmaker who decides to return home to the Puerto Rican island of Vieques, haunted by warfare contamination planted by the US Army and an upcoming hurricane.